josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/🔮_visibility_is_a_right_clause.md

 ## 🏮 Footer

-*Visibility Is a Right Clause* is an anti-containment node of the Polaris Protocol.
+*🔮 Visibility Is a Right Clause* is an anti-containment node of the Polaris Protocol.
 It declares visibility as a non-negotiable right and builds alternative indices when denied.

 > 📡 Cross-references: